 Confessing that Jesus is Lord

 Identity matters.
-John knew who he was – uniquely appointed to herald the arrival of God the Son.
+John knew who he was – uniquely appointed to herald the arrival of God the Son (Luke 1:76-79).
 John knew that he had no mandate to advance his own popularity, or to preach his own ideas.
 His sole responsibility was to bring people to repentance, and to baptise those who were eager for God’s forgiveness.
-That is a proper humility.
-He was a man who knew his place in relation to Jesus: as John said in John 3:30, “He [Jesus] must become greater; I must become less.”
+That humility is necessary in all Christian ministry – it is all about Jesus and not the minister.
+John was a man who knew his place in relation to Jesus: as John said in John 3:30, “He [Jesus] must become greater; I must become less.”
 Whatever your role in Christ’s church or whatever ministry you exercise, Jesus Christ is always Lord and you are not!
-The fault of Satan was that he wanted to take God’s place and he still tempts people to do the same.
-The best way to deal with that temptation is to be sure that we make much of Jesus and little of ourselves, humbly submitting to Him.
+The fault of Satan was that he wanted to take God’s place (Isaiah 14:12-14) and he still tempts people to do the same.
+The best way to deal with that temptation is to be sure that we make much of Jesus and little of ourselves, deciding to humbly submit to Him.

 © Dr Paul Adams